CVE-1999-1115

 01 // Technical Summary

-Critical vulnerability exists in HP Apollo Domain/OS sr10.2 and sr10.3 beta, allowing attackers to potentially gain root privileges through the suid_exec program.
-This flaw, stemming from interactions with the Korn Shell (ksh), could lead to complete system compromise and data exfiltration if successfully exploited.
+A critical vulnerability exists in HP Apollo Domain/OS sr10.2 and sr10.3 beta, allowing attackers to potentially gain unauthorized root access through the suid_exec program, which is related to the Korn Shell (ksh).
+This flaw could lead to complete system compromise and data exfiltration if exploited successfully.

 02 // Vulnerability Mechanism